protubero/angular-jooby-starter/README.md

 1. Make sure you have a Node and NPM, the node package manager, installed on your system.
 Minimum version of Node is 4, minimum version of NPM is 3.
 It is sufficient to install Node on your system since NPM is installed together with Node.
 1. Install [Angular CLI](https://github.com/angular/angular-cli)
 1. You should have a running maven installation on your system
-1. To start the java server, execute `mvn jooby:run` at the *server* sub folder.
+1. To start the java server, execute `mvn jooby:run` **at the *server* sub folder**.
 The jooby server starts on port 8080.
 When opening (http://localhost:8080/api/persons), a json structure with some person data should show up.
 All available URLs are listed on the console when the server starts up.
-1. To retrieve the dependenies of the client, execute `npm update` (or `npm install`) at the *client* folder.
+1. To retrieve the dependenies of the client, execute `npm update` (or `npm install`) **at the *client* folder**.
 NPM is looking for the modules defined in the *package.json* file and resolves all dependencies.
 This could take some time.
 A folder *node_modules* will be created which contains the JS libaries used, this is the .m2 in the JS world.
-1. To start the client, execute `npm start` at the *client* folder.
+1. To start the client, execute `npm start` **at the *client* folder**.

 Now you have the development setup up and running.
 Open (http://localhost:4200) in your browser to load the application.